openhab/openhab-addons/bundles/org.openhab.binding.serial/README.md

 The bridge supports a String channel which is set to the currently received data from the serial port.
 Sending a command to this channel sends the command as a string to the serial port.

 To communicate with protocols requiring binary data it is possible to select a special 'HEX' charset.
 This results into all binary data being converted into space-separacted hexadecimal strings that can be parsed using regular expressions.
 In this mode, the input data is also expected to be encoded as hexadecimal characters.

 The bridge also supports a String channel which encodes the received data as the string representation of a RawType to handle data that is not supported by the REST interface.
 A command sent to this channel will only be sent to the serial port if it is encoded as the string representation of a RawType.

 A trigger channel is also provided which triggers when data is received.

+### TCP Bridge

+The TCP bridge is an alternative implementation of the Serial Bridge that uses TCP sockets instead of serial ports.

 ### Serial Device